akeneo/pim-docs/import_and_export_data/guides/create-connector.rst

 - your tasklet should implement the ``Akeneo\Tool\Component\Batch\Item\TrackableTaskletInterface`` interface
 - at the very beginning of the execution of the tasklet, you need to provide the step execution with the total items your tasklet will process through the ``Akeneo\Tool\Component\Batch\Model\StepExecution::setTotalItems`` function.
-- during the process of the tasklet, you need to provide the step execution with the progression of the process items by incrementing a processed item counter through the ``Akeneo\Tool\Component\Batch\Model\StepExecution::incrementProcessedItems();`` function.
+- during the process of the tasklet, you need to provide the step execution with the progression the tasklet by incrementing a counter through the ``Akeneo\Tool\Component\Batch\Model\StepExecution::incrementProcessedItems`` function.

 .. warning::

-    Make sure that for large set of items to process, you do not increment the "processed items" one by one, but rather 100 by 100.
+    Make sure that for large set of items to process, you should not increment the "processed items" one by one, but rather 100 by 100 (you can provide the counter step as an argument of the incrementProcessedItems).

 .. note::